LittleWalter/up/README.md

 ##### Alias Tip

 Simplify your workflow by setting up an alias for case-insensitive regex jumps.
-Add this line to your `.bashrc` or `.zshrc` to enable it:
+Add this line to `.bashrc` or `.zshrc` to enable it:

 ```sh
 alias u='up -ri'